- 5 minutes to read

 Monitoring Azure Web Jobs

-On this page you learn how to Monitor Azure Web Jobs using the Nodinite Azure Monitoring Agent.
+Learn how to monitor Azure Web Jobs using the Nodinite Azure Monitoring Agent.

 Web Jobs As Resources

-Here's an example Azure Web Jobs as seen in a Nodinite Monitor View.
+This image shows Azure Web Jobs in a Nodinite Monitor View.

 Monitoring Features

-• State Evaluation - Make sure the Web Jobs has the intended run-time state!
+• State Evaluation — Instantly see if your Web Jobs have the intended run-time state.

-• Time-based - Make sure your Web Jobs run when expected.
+• Time-based — Ensure your Web Jobs run when you expect.

-• Duration check - Make sure your Web Jobs runs as fast as you expect.
+• Duration check — Ensure your Web Jobs run as fast as you expect.

-• Last Run evaluation - monitors the outcome of runs.
+• Last Run evaluation — Monitor the outcome of runs.

 Note

-If Nodinite can't check the state of your Web Jobs, chances are no one else can use, or benefit from them either.
+If Nodinite can't check the state of your Web Jobs, no one else can use or benefit from them either.

-• Category-based monitoring - To help you manage and monitor the different type of Web Jobs, the Resources groups by Categories.
+• Category-based Monitoring — Organize and monitor different types of Web Jobs by Categories.

 Info

-With Nodinite, there are many other Azure related Categories; please review the 'Azure Logging and Monitoring Overview' page for a full feature set.
+With Nodinite, you can monitor many other Azure-related Categories.
+Review the 'Azure Logging and Monitoring Overview' page for a full feature set.

-• The Application name uses physical deployment paths.
-This pattern guarantees uniqueness:
+• The Application name uses physical deployment paths for uniqueness:

 • %Subscription name%/%Resource group name%/%App Service name%